Motorway Services Online

 Since the dawn on time, motorway service areas have been lambasted for their poor quality and high prices.
 Changes to the choice of food appear to have addressed the quality issues, but the complaints about the prices remain unaddressed.
 In 2019, just 59% of service station customers said they felt they had received value for money, while 91% said the food was "good".

 Now that most service stations are using food and retail brands that can be found on the high street, customers expect the prices to be the same as the high street too.
 They are not.
-The vast majority of food prices at motorway outlets are set by the service area operator, so there is no competition between each outlet, and an inflated price applies to every project.
+The vast majority of food prices at motorway outlets are set by the service area operator, so there is no competition between each outlet, and an inflated price applies to most products.
+This is a situation that service areas share with other transport hubs, like airports and railway stations, which are a much more comparable industry than a shopping centre.

 Customers have always blamed this motorway premium on corporate greed: motorway service areas are private businesses out to make money, and they know that the majority of their customers would not be willing to leave the motorway to find somewhere else to stop.
-Their only real competition comes from each other, and given that most roads are only shared by two or three operators, this has created an oligopoly.
+Their only real competition comes from each other, and given that most roads are only shared by two or three operators, this has created an oligopoly with relatively little influence over custom levels.

 In addition, the motorway services industry is a difficult industry to enter.
 It is dominated by existing powerful firms, and building a new service area requires a massive investment and a lot of work with planning and highway authorities.
 Until 2013 there had been a ban on building too close to an existing service area; this no longer applies, but most councils oppose new service area developments, so,operators can take comfort in that for the most part they will only have each other to worry about.

 Having said all that, we can't be too critical of operators.
 The large costs that keep new entrants out of the industry apply to existing firms too.
 Operators have been saddled by large amounts of debt owing to the investment required to build and maintain their estate.
-New developments tend to cost well over £30m, and many sites are paying landowners as much as £2.5m in rent per year.
+In 2024, Welcome Break estimated that building a new service area on the M25 will cost them £155million, while many older sites are paying landowners as much as £2.5million in rent per year.
+Each new service area faces a huge legal battle: for example, the battle over where to build a service area on the M42 has been going on for nearly 60 years, and the developers are still arguing with residents over where one should be built.

 If operating a service station was as easy as it sounded, obvious candidates such as supermarkets wouldn't have turned their noses up at the idea of running one.